-1st STEP-Honors Summer Litigation Program: (11 units)
+1st S.T.E.P. - Summer Trial Evidence Program: (11 units)

-Train as a litigator the summer after your first year of law school.
+Objectives: Train as a litigator the summer after your first year of law school and master each phase of trial.

-1st STEP is a nine-week, comprehensive summer program immersing students in the study of trial advocacy, presentation, motions drafting, and evidence.
+Description: 1st STEP is a nine-week, comprehensive summer program immersing students in the study of trial advocacy, presentation, motions drafting, and evidence.
 This innovative litigation program is designed to teach mastery of evidentiary rules and their effective application when solving practical trial problems.
 The program utilizes case study exercises, motions argument, and hands-on trial practice.
 Each component of the course enhances student learning by sharpening basic skills until they become second nature.
 1st STEP features rigorous skills training tailored to hone students' courtroom technique and provide an early advantage in today's competitive job market.
-Following 1st STEP, students are prepared to spend the fall of their second year working in law firms, government internships, legal clinics, and other litigation settings.
+Following 1st STEP, students are prepared to spend the fall of their second year working in law firms, government internships, legal clinics, and other litigation settings as certified law students providing legal services under the supervision of an attorney.